microsoft/IIoT/StreamAnalytics/README.md

 Prerequisites: Power BI account

+In this lab, we are going to create an Azure Stream Analytics job that will take the telemetry data from the Raspberry Pi and feed it to PowerBI as the output.
+From PowerBI, we will use the user friendly interface to drag and drop values onto a BI canvas and create some simple reports so that we can visualize the data coming into Azure from our device.

 ## Stop the device simulators

 1. Log into the [Azure portal](https://ms.portal.azure.com)
-1. Go to the "App Services" blade
+2. Go to the "App Services" blade
-1. Click on the App services associated with your preconfigured solution
+3. Click on the App services associated with your preconfigured solution
-1. Go To the "WebJobs" blade
+4. Go To the "WebJobs" blade
-1. Right click on the "DeviceSimulator-Webjob", and click "Stop"
+5. Right click on the "DeviceSimulator-Webjob", and click "Stop"

      <p align="center">
          <img src="/images/StopDeviceSimulator.jpg" width="90%" height="90%"/>